 When you want the luxurious look of hardwood without the price tag, vinyl plank flooring makes a great solution.
 This cost-effective alternative to hardwood flooring is easy to install, comes in a wide array of different styles to choose from, and is easy to maintain.
 Vinyl flooring typically requires either a click-together, loose lay, or a glue-down installation process.
-The brand of vinyl flooring chosen will determine which installation process will be necessary.
-Once installed, quality vinyl flooring looks great for many years to come.
+However, if not properly installed or maintained, your floor may experience vinyl plank buckling.
+Below we discuss how to avoid and even repair buckling.

 What Causes Buckling?